Lass3819/rpg-heroes/README.md

 Based on stats, armor and weapons we then have a function damage(), which calculates the damage done based on a linear combination of weapon damage, armor and stats.

-The test report is done with Github Actions.
+The test report is done with Github Actions
-To see the test report go to Actions -> Last unit test -> Build -> Build with Maven and below "TESTS" all the tests run will be displayed as passed.
+To see the test report go to Actions -> Last unit test -> Build -> Test Report All the tests run will be displayed here.

 To see what each individual test does go to the source files -> src -> test -> java and here we have test for each class.
 The tests where we use all the classes together is done in mage